sousagroup/sousagroup.github.io/_posts/2024-03-25-ITI-Poster-Post-1.md

   - poster
 ---

 In this video we give a brief explanation of our research.
 We aimed to investigate microbial communities and resistomes in periodontitis and peri-implantitis patients.
 We used shotgun metagenomic sequencing to analyse saliva samples and produced taxonomy, ARG and MRG data.
+Click on this post to watch the video!

 ![](https://youtu.be/gFRrHh9v6LE)